bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/image-zoom-options/default.md

 * **Window Lens Background Color**: Define a background color of Lens area, always choose alpha value.
 * **Easing**: Choose whether to activate easing on zoom or not.
 ![](Screen%20Shot%202020-06-26%20at%204.13.50%20PM.png)
-**Zoom Type on mobile**: Choose whether to set Lense or Disable on mobile view.
+<br>**Zoom Type on mobile**: Choose whether to set Lense or Disable on mobile view.
 You can choose Lens or None.

 **Lens size on mobile**: Define Lens size on mobile view.
 Enter the number of lens size you want to display in mobile.